 {\bf{B)}}\, Let us now consider another region of the moduli space where $r=m_L/m_H\gg 1$.
 There, vice versa, see \eqref{(2.2.1)} and footnote \ref{(f5)}, quarks $Q^H_H,\, {\ov Q}^H_H$ are higgsed while quarks $Q^L_L,\, {\ov Q}^L_L$ with L-flavors and L-colors are not, with $N_L \leftrightarrow N_H,\,\,\mu^2_{\rm gl,\, L}\leftrightarrow \mu^2_{\rm gl,\,\, H},\,\, m^{\rm pole}_H\leftrightarrow m^{\rm pole}_L$.
 And also the scale factor of the non-Abelian $SU(N_L\geq 2)$ SYM gauge coupling is $\langle\lym\rangle\, \ra\,0$ \eqref{(2.3)}.
 I.e., {\it there is no confinement in the direct theory also in this another region of the moduli space}.\\

 In the paper \cite{FS} of E. Fradkin and S.H.
 Shenker, the special (not supersymmetric) QCD-type lattice $SU(N_c)$ gauge theory with $N_F=N_c$ flavors of scalar quarks $\Phi^i_{\beta}$ in the bi-fundamental representation was considered.
-In the unitary gauge, all remained $N_c^2+1$ physical real degrees of freedom of these quarks were {\it deleted by hands} and replaced by one constant parameter $|v| > 0\,:\, \Phi^i_{\beta} = \delta ^i_{\beta}|v|,\,\, \beta=1,...,N_c,\,\, i=1,...,N_F=N_c$.\, I.e., all such "quarks" are massless, with no self-interactions and {\it permanently higgsed by hands} even at small $g|v|\ll\Lambda_{QCD}$, see page 3694 and eq.(4.1) for the bare perturbative Lagrangian in \cite{FS}.
+In the unitary gauge, all remained $N_c^2+1$ physical real degrees of freedom of these quarks were {\it deleted by hands} and replaced by one constant parameter $|v| > 0\,:\, \Phi^{i}_{\beta} = \delta ^{i}_{\beta}|v|,\,\, \beta=1,...,N_c,\,\, i=1,...,N_F=N_c$.\, I.e., all such "quarks" are massless, with no self-interactions and {\it permanently higgsed by hands} even at small $g|v|\ll\Lambda_{QCD}$, see page 3694 and eq.(4.1) for the bare perturbative Lagrangian in \cite{FS}.
 (Here $\Lambda_{QCD}={\rm const}$ is the analog of $\la={\rm const}$ in ${\cal N}=1$ SQCD).
 And all $N^2_c-1$ electric gluons received {\it fixed masses} $g |v|$.
 The region with the large values of $g|v|\gg\Lambda_{QCD}$ was considered in \cite{FS} as the higgs regime, while those with small $0 < g|v|\ll\Lambda_{QCD}$ as the confinement one.